Typed Message Lifecycle: Zero-Copy Serialization, Framing, and Cancel-Safe I/O#

 Key Property: Zero-copy –

-is reference-counted, no data copying when building the frameRepresentation: The framed value is a multipart
+Bytesis reference-counted, no data copying when building the frameRepresentation: The framed value is a multipart

-Note: “Zero-copy” here refers to user-space: we still incur one unavoidable kernel copy on send (writev
+Note: “Zero-copy” here refers to user-space: we still incur one unavoidable kernel copy on send (writev) and one on receive (read into BytesMut), but avoid any additional user-space coalescing/copying.

 I/O (FrameWrite / FrameReader)#